araobp/can-bus/README.md

 PHSEG2: 101
 ```

-So the values of CNF1, CNF2 and CNF3 will be like this:
+So the values of CNF1, CNF2 and CNF3 would be like this:

 |Register | Value  |
 |---------|--------|